septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/microusb.PNG" width="60%">

 As USB uses a differential pair, differential pair impedance (Zdifferential) should be tuned to avoid reflections.
 Zdifferential needs to be around 90 Ohms.
 Zdifferential could be calculated using Saturn's PCB toolkit.
-For Mosaichat USB, traces width was set to 0.35 mm with 0.15 mm spacing.
+For mosaicHAT USB, traces width was set to 0.35 mm with 0.15 mm spacing.

 <img src="doc_resources/diff_impedence.PNG" width="60%">